sudharson-c/emotion_image_recognition/README.md

 python3 app.py

-#create elastic beanstalk environment  with application name emotion_image, python version and other defaults
+create elastic beanstalk environment  with application name and environement , python version 3.9and other defaults update application name and environment name in deploy.yml line number 41 and 45